 - Videotape at least one political candidate giving a speech.
 Sound bites can often be found on cable news networks several times a day.

 - Create a chart of campaign expenses.
-Use the guide in Part One (below) to help you.
+Use the guide in Step 3 below to help you.

 - Print, copy, and cut apart Fundraiser Cards.
 Make enough copies so every student can choose one card.

 - Gather and count out your play money to ensure you have enough available to pay all your candidates their allotted fundraising amounts.